Geometry of the vacant set left by random walk on random graphs, Wright's constants, and critical random graphs with prescribed degrees: Introduction

 \subsection{Organization of the paper}

 In the remaining subsections of the introduction, we describe the random graph models considered in this paper and give an informal description of our results.
-Section \ref{sec:res} contains precise statements of our main results.
+Section \ref{sec:res} contains precise statements of our main results regarding scaling limits.
+Section \ref{sec:sampling-conn-rg} contains the explicit algorithm for generating a uniform connected graph with prescribed degrees (Theorem \ref{lem:alternate-construction}).
 We have deferred major definitions to Section \ref{sec:not}.
 We discuss the relevance of this work and connections to existing results in Section \ref{sec:disc}.
-In Section \ref{sec:prf-prelim} we define some constructs used in the proof.
-We start Section \ref{sec:proof-plane-tree} with the statement of Lemma \ref{lem:plane-trees} that contains the main technical estimates related to the uniform measure on plane trees with a prescribed children sequence.
+In Section \ref{sec:proof-lem-alternate-construction}, we present the proof of Theorem \ref{lem:alternate-construction}.
+We start Section \ref{sec:proof-plane-tree} with the statement of Lemma \ref{lem:plane-trees} that contains the main technical estimates related to the uniform measure on plane trees with a prescribed child sequence.
 This lemma forms the crucial work horse in the rest of the proofs.
 The proof of this lemma occupies the rest of Section \ref{sec:proof-plane-tree}.
 Section \ref{sec:proof-conn} and Section \ref{sec:proof-main-deg-vac-thm} contain the proofs of our main results.